Addressing our histories of colonialism and historic slavery

-In addition to his famous occupation as an explorer and privateer, Francis Drake (1540-96) was a slave trader who sailed with his cousin John Hawkins (1532-95).
+In addition to his famous occupation as an explorer and privateer, Francis Drake (c.1540-96) was a slave trader who sailed with his cousin John Hawkins (1532-95).
 Together they captured and enslaved West African people and sold them to Spanish-owned plantations in the Americas.
 Drake owned Buckland Abbey in Devon from 1581 until his death, and his descendants owned the property until 1946.

 The wealth of a number of the owners of our places and collections came directly from owning sugar plantations, and the enslaved people who worked them.
-For example, Richard Pennant (1737–1808), owner of the Penrhyn Estate, invested the proceeds from the six plantations he owned in Jamaica and the hundreds of enslaved people who worked there, into the slate mines on his estate in Gwynedd, Wales.
+For example, Richard Pennant (c.1737–1808), owner of the Penrhyn Estate, invested the proceeds from the six plantations he owned in Jamaica and the hundreds of enslaved people who worked there, into the slate mines on his estate in Gwynedd, Wales.

 Richard Pennant was also a Member of Parliament between 1761 and 1784, where he used his position to act as a vocal and influential opponent of the abolition of slavery.
-Pennant’s fortune was inherited by family who used their wealth to build Penrhyn Castle, which is now in the care of the National Trust.
+Pennant’s fortune was inherited by a family who used their wealth to build Penrhyn Castle, which is now in the care of the National Trust.

 Parklands, gardens, houses and luxury objects were paid for by direct links to profits made from slavery and the compensation that was paid out to slave owners after abolition.